cristian1604/backupDatabase/README.md

 With this script you can backup several databases from a DB engine at the same time.

-**This project currently runs on Linux.**
+**This project currently runs on Linux.** I'm improving the script to run on Windows (on next updates)

 ### Changelog

+  - Removed all [Pexpect][Pexpect] dependences: Due to the incompatibilities with Windows I have decided to remove Pexpect (one step closer towards Windows compatibility)
+  - Tested on multiple MySQL and Postgres databases (one script to call each DB engine)
-  - Clean up the code to make it more readable (Work in progress)
+  - Clean up code
-  - Test with sevearl Postgres databases

 ### Requirements

-- [Pexpect][Pexpect] - A Python module for controlling interactive programs in a pseudo-terminal (this dependence soon will be going removed)
 - By default the binaries for dump the databases are provided on this repository (only for Linux).
-But you can set your database binaries.
+But if you run this script on the database server, I recommend strongly use the provided database binaries.

-If you have `pip`, to install Pexpect simply run:

-    python -m pip install pexpect

 ### How to set parameters